KillingVectorField/ZhixuanShao.github.io/index.md

   + Tried to seek the lower bound of the volume of unfaithful distributions when using the [Reduced PC-Algorithm](https://arxiv.org/abs/1806.06209) for causal structure learning
   + Considered an alternative “top-down” approach of the Reduced PC-Algorithm
 * **Parametric Bootstrap on Networks**, University of California, Davis, advisor: Prof. Can M. Le | Ongoing
-  + Estimate the distribution of various statistics on random networks by parametric bootstrap.
+  + Analogue of the classical parametric bootstrap method on random networks
-  + Focus particularly on *local* statistics, of which the noise in a single observation is large.
-By estimating the model we essentially use information from the rest of the network.
-  + Discover settings and conditions under which bootstrap approximation is reliable
+  + Noise can be large for a single observation of the network.
+Estimating the model helps improve accuracy for confidence intervals.
-  + Observed bootstrap bias for some functions, such as triangle counts and clustering coefficients.
-Propose a de-biasing method by a second-level bootstrap
+  + Bias Reduction by a second-level bootstrap

 ## Internship
 * **Tencent IEG, Lightspeed & Quantum Studios Group**, Summer 2021